Psalms 107 - 150 (Book Five)

 Psalm 107

 Let the redeemed of the Lord say so!: Because the Lord is good, His steadfast love delivers those who, from a place were being at wits end, call on Him for help (v.1-2).
-When the Lord then intervenes to save, it is right that we give thanks and testify to His grace in the congregation and among the nations.
+When the Lord intervenes to save, it is right that we give thanks and testify to His grace in the congregation and among the nations.

 The psalmist depicts four real-life scenarios of extremity: those who are lost in a trackless wilderness (v.4-5), prisoners suffering dehumanizing forced labour (v.10-12), illness near to death (v.17-18) and sailors in a storm where even superb seamanship is of no value (v.25-27).
-In the 2nd and 3rd circumstances, the Lord brought troubles on those who rebelled against His word and ways to bring us to repentance(v.11 and 17), in the other two misfortune is not linked to our sin.
+In the 2nd and 3rd circumstances, the Lord brought troubles on those who rebelled against His word and ways (v.11 and 17), the other two misfortune are not linked to our sin.

 In all four cases those who are desperate call out to the Lord (v.6,13,19,28) and in each case God intervenes to deliver (v.6-7, 13-14, 16, 19-20, 28-30).
 Our response is appropriately thanksgiving (v.8, 15,21), public testimony (v.22) and songs of praise (v.22, 32).